flame-engine/flame/doc/flame/collision_detection.md

 hitbox in relation to the size of its intended parent.

-In some specific cases you might want to handle collisions only between hitboxes, without propagating 'onCollision*' events to hitbox's parent component.
-For example, a vehicle could have body hitbox to control collisions and side hitboxes to check availability to turn left or right.
+In some specific cases you might want to handle collisions only between hitboxes, without propagating `onCollision*` events to the hitbox's parent component.
+For example, a vehicle could have a body hitbox to control collisions and side hitboxes to check the possibility to turn left or right.
-So, colliding with body hitbox means a collision with component itself, whereas colliding with side hitbox does not mean a real collision and should not be propagated to hitbox's parent.
+So, colliding with a body hitbox means colliding with the component itself, whereas colliding with a side hitbox does not mean a real collision and should not be propagated to hitbox's parent.
 For this case you can set `triggersParentCollision` variable to `false`: